FAI-CIVL/FAI-Airscore/README.md

 ## Application start

 This app should be run completely using `Docker` and `docker-compose`. **Using Docker is recommended, as it guarantees the application is run using compatible versions of Python and Node**.
+You may need to install docker and docker-compose on your system.

 There are 2 options to run the app.
 One is the production configuration and one development.
 If you are developing you may still want to run the production version as some features of Airscore are incompatible with the flask development web server.